The Digital Cave

 Sigma 30/1.4 (for 4/3) Review

-I have recently bought a Sigma 30mm f/1.4 lens for my Olympus (4/3 mount) cameras.
+I have had two copies of the Sigma 30mm f/1.4 lens: first for my Olympus (4/3 mount) cameras, and then two for my Nikon DSLR (both copies were identical optically; the first was replaced by Sigma during a firmware upgrade).
 This lens seems to have been received with a love / hate relationship for most people; those who 'get it' really like it, but there are many who, either through lens defects, improper use, etc do not like the lens.
-As well, this lens is available in many different mount types; there are few reviews which I could find which are dedicated to the 4/3 mount.
-To share my opinions of this lens, as well as add a dedicated 4/3 review, I have written this.
-Feel free to email me if you have any questions or comments.

-This review was written with my Olympus E-620 camera in mind, although there should be few differences when used on other bodies.
+This review was originally written with my Olympus E-620 camera in mind, but has since been updated with my Nikon D7000.

 Build Quality and Handling

 This is the first thing that you notice when you take it out of the case - this is definitely not a kit lens.
 The construction feels very good, the focus ring is tight with tactile 'clicks' at the near and far focus limit (even though the ring will turn past the limit, you can feel when it hits).
-I like this focus ring far better than my other Olympus focus by wire rings, although in practice I doubt that I will use it (as my eyes are not good enough for manual focus anyway).
-It feels slightly heavier than my 14-54.
-Overall I would put this in Olympus' HG class at least - it feels very well made.
+On the D7000, the Sigma HSM focusing is fast, accurate, and silent.

 Focus Accuracy